Program at a glance

 And all of:

-- Attendance at a Health Care Assistant program information session is required to ensure applicants have a strong understanding of the expectations of the Health Care Assistant (HCA) program and the role of the HCA in the work environment.
-The HCA self-directed online information session slides are available at this time; to satisfy this requirement, please read the document carefully and complete the survey at the end.
+• Attendance at a Health Care Assistant program Information Session is required to ensure applicants have a strong understanding of the expectations of the Health Care Assistant (HCA) program and the role of the HCA in the work environment.
+An online Information Session module is available for anyone unable to attend in person.

 Note: A CLB Report Card from a LINC Program may also be accepted.